BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 TODO
 ----

+* Looks like some statements from my "Force Alignement COMS Blue And Higher" section are being overwritten later on by my "Exhaustive Weapon/Item Part Unlocks" section.
+Whoops!
+Fix that.
 * I haven't done much testing in TVHM/UVHM, though it should be fine in those modes.
 * Can we increase boss drop counts depending on player count?